How to Solve the "authentication credential type for the storage account isn't valid" Error in Azure Logic Apps

 AzureWebJobsStorage__managedIdentityResourceId = /subscriptions/{subscription-id}/resourceGroups/{resource-group}/providers/Microsoft.ManagedIdentity/userAssignedIdentities/{identity-name}

-This should be this long string and NOT some other ID of the Managed Identity!
+This should be this long string of the Resource ID and NOT some other ID of the Managed Identity!

 How to find the Resource ID